Malin001/Legilimens-Hogwarts-Legacy-Collectible-Finder/README.md

 # Legilimens
 Legilimens is a tool to help you find your last few missing collectibles in Hogwarts Legacy and finally get that 100% completion.
 All you need to do is run Legilimens with your save file, and it will analyze and return a list of every collectible that you're missing, including a link to a Youtube video with a timestamp showing its location.
 Legilimens does **not** edit your save file, it only reads the databases contained within it.

+Legilimens has now been rewritten in C++ to allow for use as a completely standalone executable!
+Check it out [here](https://github.com/Malin001/Legilimens-Hogwarts-Legacy-cpp).

 You can also find this tool on [Nexus](https://www.nexusmods.com/hogwartslegacy/mods/556).

 #### What Legilimens can find: